mariamcpherson/activedirectory/README.md

 </p>

 <p>
-This next step involves setting the Client Window's 10 VM DNS settings to the Domain Controller's IP Address.
+This next step involves setting the Client Window's 10 VM DNS settings to the Server's IP Address, in order to make the VM with the Active Directory installed the Domain Controller for our Client VM.
 Right now, the Client is connected to the Virtual Net's DNS server, but in order for us to use our Domain Controller in this Client VM, we need to set the Domain Controller as basically the DNS server for the Client.
 </p>
 <p>
 The first step involved is to go to the Azure portal and copy the Private IP Address of the VM that is hosting our Active Directory.